From Noise to Order: Learning to Rank via Denoising Diffusion: Introduction

 In this work, we propose an alternative deep generative approach to LTR that instead models the joint distribution over feature vectors and relevance labels.
 Deep generative LTR opens up new avenues to explore how we can leverage recent advancements in deep generative modeling approaches, such as diffusion~\citep{sohl2015deep, song2019generative, ho2020denoising}, for ranking in IR.
 Unlike discriminative training, where the model is trained only to predict relevance labels conditioned on the features, generative training requires the model to learn the full underlying data distribution, including the conditional distribution of subsets of features given other features (and optionally the label).
 In the discriminative setting, an over-parameterized ranking model may find different ways to fit to the training data.
-In the presence of a choice between these alternative solutions, we hypothesize that the solution that fits the full joint distribution under the generative setting produces a more robust ranking model.
+In the presence of a choice between these alternative solutions, we hypothesize that the solution that fits the full joint distribution under the generative setting leads to more accurate relevance estimation.

 Generative modeling of different data modalities---\incl text~\citep{minaee2024large}, images~\citep{li2025comprehensive}, video~\citep{xing2024survey}, speech~\citep{cui2025recent}, and tabular data~\citep{wang2024challenges}---have recently demonstrated significant improvements in downstream applications.
 Generative modeling of tabular datasets has found applications in missing value imputation~\citep{zheng2022diffusion}, training data augmentation~\citep{fonseca2023tabular}, and data privacy protection~\citep{hernandez2022synthetic, assefa2020generating}.
 Several deep generative models have been proposed for modeling tabular datasets with autoregressive models~\citep{borisov2022language}, Variational Autoencoders (VAEs)~\citep{liu2023goggle}, Generative Adversarial Networks (GANs)~\citep{xu2019modeling}, and diffusion models~\citep{kotelnikov2023tabddpm, lee2023codi, kitouni2023disk, kim2022sos, zhang2024mixed, zheng2022diffusion, shi2025tabdiff}.
 In this work, we extend generative approaches to modeling tabular data to LTR datasets to jointly model numerical LTR features and categorical relevance labels.
 Specifically, we build on TabDiff's~\citep{shi2025tabdiff} continuous-time diffusion process to propose a family of diffusion-based LTR models that we call \textit{DiffusionRank}.